Day Trip to Cavtat: Everything You Need to Know

 The biggest tourist attractions of Cavtat are located along the seaside boardwalk.
 Places like St. Nicolas Church, the Cultural Center, and the Franciscan Monastery all line the main street.

-However, wandering up the staircases leading into the more residential area offers some pretty views of town and is a nice way to admire some older buildings.
+However, wandering up the staircases leading into the more residential area offers some pretty views of the town and is a nice way to admire some older buildings.
 I visited on a Sunday and came across a tiny, old chapel that was vacant but open for prayer.

 5. Hike out of Cavtat